∴ EDINBURGH ∴ GLASGOW ∴

 When: May 2018

 At the moment my boyfriend lives in England for 3 months so we planned a vacation in the UK to see each other.
 After checking flights we chose to go to Scotland.
-From Valencia to Edinburgh – and Glasgow to Valencia I only paid 50 Euros for both flights (Ryanair).
-The flight to Edinburgh was on a Thursday evening after work and back to Valencia on Monday morning.
-It was a pretty spontaneous decision and never thought I would visit Scotland this year already.
+From Valencia to Edinburgh – and back from Glasgow to Valencia I only paid 50 Euros for both flights (Ryanair).
+It was a pretty spontaneous trip and never thought I would visit Scotland this year already.

-The second day we had a great breakfast (all you can eat buffet) at the Britannia Hotel, did the check out but stored our backbags there because we wanted to enjoy the whole day in Edinburgh before going to Glasgow in the evening.
-We did a little hike up the Arthur’s Seat.
+The second day we did a little hike up the Arthur’s Seat.
 There are actually more ways and hills you can climb up and you have a great view of the city and the river.
 I was so impressed by the nature and the green hills.
 After living in Spain for a while you get really impressed when seeing something so green (because where I live now most of the mountains are just brown and dry haha).

 All in all it was a really nice vacation and I am so impressed by how friendly the people in Scotland are.
 Every person we met in public places like restaurant, shops, hotels etc. was really friendly and attentive.
-In Edinburgh there are many more things to visit.
-We actually only chose to visit Glasgow as well because the return flights from there were much cheaper but it was nice to see the difference.
+In Edinburgh there are many more things to visit than in Glasgow.
 The two cities are really very different from each other.
 Personally I liked Edinburgh much more.
 If you haven’t been there already you should maybe consider a visit 🙂